forcedotcom/source-deploy-retrieve/contributing/developing.md

 The completeness is checked by comparing the registry to the metadata coverage report, but excluding

 1. Types that aren't supported in the metadata API
-2. Types in the nonSupportedTypes (think of it as a registry-ignore file).
+2. Types in the [nonSupportedTypes file](../src/registry/nonSupportedTypes.ts)  (think of it as a registry-ignore file).
 You can ignore the types themselves, or the feature/settings they depend on.
 Be sure to explain why you're choosing to ignore that type.

 ### Adding new types to the registry